bennettslin/bycombo_app/FAREWELL_TO_ZILLOW.md

 I was the first developer on a new team called Rentals Revenue.
 My manager, Mark Winham, had started a few weeks earlier.
 To tackle my imposter syndrome, I decided to spend the first half year getting better at coding by working late.
 In the meantime, I would figure out what the next several years would look like for me.
 I was still committed to my lifelong ambition of making it in a band, and there was no doubt I'd eventually come back to it.
 It was just a question of how and when.

-My friends advised me to play local shows in my free time, but I knew that wasn't feasible.
+My friends advised me to play local shows in my free time, but I knew this wasn't feasible.
 As a dishwasher, I could switch hats easily because it wasn't a job I cared about.
 Whereas, as a developer, I would still think about coding after work, and that wasn't a bad thing.
-I felt challenged and engaged.
-But it also meant I wasn't in the right headspace to write songs.
+It challenged and engaged me.
+But this also meant I wasn't in the right headspace to write songs.

 I needed an artistic project that could align with my Zillow work.
 So I decided to create an audio webcomic for my epic demo.
 For the next five years, I would put in forty hours a week at Zillow, and then another forty hours on my project.
 I ended up logging more than 10,000 hours on this webcomic!